nosnibor27/WSU_variety_testing_model/README.md

 ## 3. Model Equation

 The code for specifying the multilevel model using the `rethinking` package in R is attached below.
 The model can be referred to as "varying intercepts", and the "multilevel" or "hierarchical" term in the model is `a`.
 The parameters for each unique year, town, and season are modelled as offsets from `a`.
 The rest of the model specifies prior distributions.
-The code is translated into a format which can be utilized by [Stan]() to perform [Hamiltonian Monte Carlo]().
+The code is translated into a format which can be utilized by [Stan](https://discourse.mc-stan.org/) to perform [Hamiltonian Monte Carlo](https://arxiv.org/abs/1701.02434).
 At the bottom are parameters for the Markov chain, which in this case results in 5000 total samples collected across 4 corees after a warmup-period of 1000 interations.
 The result is a list of 5000 values for a given parameter, the frequency of which corresponds to their relative plausibility given the data.

-Essentially, I am using a computer like a bookmaker to calculate odds given the data.

 ```r
 test_model_1 <-  map2stan(